Skip to main contentSkip to main content

-Capital City Roofing
+Multifamily roofing aerial view by Capital City Roofing

-Multifamily Roofing Management
+Multifamily Roofing Management.

 47%

-Of multifamily properties have deferred roofing maintenance
+of multifamily properties have deferred roofing maintenance

 $2.8K

-Average per-unit roof replacement cost (architectural shingles)
+average per-unit roof replacement cost (architectural)

 15–20%

-Increase in property value from new roofing
+property value increase from new roofing

-Phase 1: Assessment & Prioritization
+Assessment & prioritization

 We inspect every building in your portfolio and create a prioritized replacement schedule based on roof condition, age, and risk of failure.
 This assessment includes detailed photo documentation, remaining lifespan estimates, and cost projections per building.